Developer MCP

 Before connecting the MCP Server, you need to create an API User in Umbraco.
 This user allows the MCP Server to communicate securely with the Management API.

-The level of access you assign to this API user determines what actions your AI agent can perform.
-For example:
+The level of access you assign to this API user determines what actions your AI agent can perform:

-A user with Editor permissions can manage and update content but cannot modify Document Types or perform administrative tasks.
+Editor permissions: Manage and update content but cannot modify Document Types or perform administrative tasks.

-A user with Administrator permissions grants full access to all capabilities.
-This includes the ability to create, edit, or delete document types, data types, and more within Umbraco.
+Administrator permissions: Full access including the ability to create, edit, or delete Document Types, Data Types, and more within Umbraco.

 Only use a dedicated API user for MCP connections.
 Do not share or reuse credentials from an existing backoffice user.